 This reaction requires two enzymes: alcohol dehydrogenase and aldehyde dehydrogenase.
 We will soon see why these are important!
 In the meantime, let us not ignore the intermediate of this reaction -

-Eastern Asians have a known genetic deficiency of aldehyde dehydrogenase, responsible for oxidizing toxic acetaldehydeNot only does significant amounts acetaldehyde cause facial flushing, it also induces nausea, headaches, is an irritant, and a likely carcinogen. into expendable acetic acid.
-When excess acetaldehyde accumulates, either because of a deficiency of aldehyde dehydrogenase or because of an excess of alcohol dehydrogenaseAn excess of alcohol dehydrogenase causes ethanol to oxidize to acetaldehyde more rapidly than acetaldehyde can be oxidized to acetic acid. , its toxic effects begin to significantly impact the human body.
+Eastern Asians have a known genetic deficiency of aldehyde dehydrogenase, responsible for oxidizing toxic acetaldehydeNot only does significant amounts acetaldehyde cause facial flushing; it also induces nausea, headaches, is an irritant, and is a likely carcinogen. into expendable acetic acid.
+When excess acetaldehyde accumulates, either because of a deficiency of aldehyde dehydrogenase or because of an excess of alcohol dehydrogenaseAn excess of alcohol dehydrogenase causes ethanol to oxidize to acetaldehyde more rapidly than acetaldehyde can be oxidized to acetic acid. , its toxic effects begin to impact the human body.